cqfive1997/CeleTech-Arsenal-Shuttle-Extension-Additional-Module/CeleTech Arsenal - Shuttle Extension (Additional Module)/Docs/DBHIntegration.md

 Power demand is generic module operation power, unrelated to water resources.
 Dynamic mass contribution stays zero in Lite v1; only the module Def's static mass applies.

-Current Lite v1 runtime:

-- detects `Dubwise.DubsBadHygiene.Lite`
-- hides itself when full `Dubwise.DubsBadHygiene` is active
-- resolves `Hygiene` and `Bladder`
-- detects optional `DBHThirst` for diagnostics only
-- reads public shuttle serviceable occupants
-- improves `Hygiene` with Lite `Need_Hygiene.clean(float)` when available
-- improves `Bladder` with bounded Lite `Need_Bladder.dump()` calls when available
-- falls back to conservative `CurLevel` increments if the Lite methods are unavailable
-- does not change `DBHThirst`

 ## Release Package